Application Process

 Stage 4: Prepare for underwriting

 Documentation requirements vary by product type, but the core underwriting package for a conventional or SBA term loan is: 3 months of business bank statements (12 months preferred for SBA), 2 years of business tax returns (or YTD P&L if under 2 years), most recent business balance sheet, personal tax returns for all owners with 20%+ ownership, personal financial statement (SBA Form 413 for SBA loans), government-issued ID, business formation documents (articles of incorporation or organization), and a statement of use of proceeds.
 For revenue-based financing, the package is simpler: 3–6 months of business bank statements, a one-page application, and proof of business ownership.
-CFPB small business lending research documents that incomplete documentation is a leading cause of preventable declines — having the full package ready before applying materially improves outcomes.
+Incomplete documentation is a leading cause of preventable declines — having the full package ready before applying materially improves outcomes.

 Stage 5: Apply through a platform that routes, not lists

 The final strategy decision is where to apply.
 The dominant model — affiliate marketplaces and 'best lender' comparison sites — distributes your application to multiple lenders simultaneously, generating competing calls and potential credit inquiries.
-ClearValue Lending routes a single application to one matched lender and product based on your actual data.
-No list.
-No competing calls.
-A single application at Find my match covers the full product spectrum — SBA, conventional, online, revenue-based — and the routing happens based on your qualification profile, not affiliate economics.
+ClearValue Lending routes a single application to the funding partners and products best matched to your actual data — a curated set, not a broadcast list.
+No open bid pool.
+Start at small business financing to see the full product spectrum, or apply directly at Find my match — SBA, conventional, online, revenue-based — and the routing happens based on your qualification profile, not affiliate economics.

 Strategy walkthrough: 18-month construction business, $320K revenue, 640 FICO